bvpav/thwart_tokenmonster/README.md

 The script depends on `requests` and `faker`, which need to be installed.

-1. `pip install -m requirements.txt`
+1. `pip install -r requirements.txt`
 2. Edit in the malicious webhook in `thwart_tokenmonster.py`
 3. `python thwart_tokenmonster.py`
 4. Sit back, relax and enjoy the show